 - Color gamut: P3

 The SoC of choice for 2019 Android flagships in the US is the Qualcomm Snapdragon 855.
 While the Snapdragon 855+ is another option, we haven't heard any rumors the Pixel 4 will come with this system-on-a-chip.
-We don't know if Google will once again underclock the SoC to help compensate for the smaller battery, but with Google's big push into gaming, we don't believe that to be the case.
+According to 91mobiles, it will not be underclocked like last year's Google Pixel 3.

 - Memory: 6 GB RAM